curiousorbit-com/cloudformation/solutions/FaultInjectionSimulator/README.md

 new resources may affect the overall security of your account.
 Please carefully review the IAM CloudFormation template before deploying in your account.
 * Each of the templates included in this solution contains multiple parameters.
-While most of the parameters contain default vaules you should review each parameter prior to deployment to ensure the values are approriate.
+While most of the parameters contain default values you should review each parameter prior to deployment to ensure the values are appropriate.
+* The FIS experiment template included in the solution runs a CPU stress test on one (or more) EC2 instances.
+It determines the targets for the test by using an instance tag stressTest:true.

 ## Resources
 * [AWS Fault Injection Simulator](https://aws.amazon.com/fis/)